dougeby/IntuneDocs/intune/device-inventory.md

    - **Monitor**: Choose **Device actions** to see a list of actions that are done on devices you manage, and their current state. **Audit logs** show the status of different tasks.
    - **Setup** > **TeamViewer Connector**: Configure remote administration on devices by using the TeamViewer software.
 For details, see [Provide remote assistance for Intune managed Android devices](device-profile-android-teamviewer.md).

 Intune collects an app list only on corporate-owned devices.
 Apps aren't checked on personal devices.
 For Windows 10 PCs, only modern apps are listed for corporate-owned devices.
 Intune doesn't collect information about Win32 apps on the device.
-Depending on the carrier used by the devices, not all apps may be collected.
+Depending on the carrier used by the devices, not all apps might be collected.

 ## Next steps
 See what else you can do to [manage your devices](device-management.md) with Intune.